WCPFC High Seas Transhipment E-Reporting APP

 - Most data are entered using drop-down menus.
 There is little typing.

-- The user manual is available in both English and Chinese.
+- The user manual is available in both English.

 WCPFC Conservation and Management Measure CMM 2009-06